logo

 General Education

-In the United States, general education is the most common term for the core of courses required for most associate and bachelor’s degrees.
+In the United States, general education is the most common term for the group of courses required for most bachelor’s degrees.
 (The term general education is often shorted to gen. ed.)
 These courses are designed to give students a broad foundation of knowledge for their advanced coursework.
-General education is designed to give college-educated individuals general knowledge about the world, to help students communicate effectively, and to help students develop their critical thinking skills.
+General education is designed to give college students general knowledge about the world, to help students communicate effectively, and to help students develop their critical thinking skills.

 Bachelor’s degrees typically require between 40 – 60 semester hours of general education coursework.
-Associate degrees that are designed to transfer to a bachelor’s degree program, such as an Associate of Arts or an Associate of Science, often require a large portion of the courses to be general education.
-Career-focused associate degrees, such as an Associate in Applied Science or Associate in Occupational Studies, usually require fewer general education courses.
+Associate degrees that are designed to transfer to a bachelor’s degree program, such as an Associate of Arts degree or an Associate of Science degree, often require a large portion of the courses to be general education.
+Career-focused associate degrees, such as an Associate in Applied Science or an Associate of Occupational Studies, usually require fewer general education courses.

 Each college sets its own general education requirements.
 General education requirements may be the same for all students graduating from their institution or they can vary by type of degree or major.
-Students should check with their college’s course catalog (may be called a course directory or college bulletin) to understand the requirements of their college.
+Students should check with their college’s course catalog (also called a school catalog, course directory, and college bulletin) to understand the requirements of their college.
 Students intending to transfer to a different college should review the general education requirements for the schools they plan to attend.

 Common General Education Requirements